SamStudio8/samstudio8.github.io.off/_posts/2015-05-18-playing-phylogenetic-hide-seek.md

 For example **Ciliates** have their own phylum **Phylum Ciliophora**[^15]) and a [quick search for Ciliophora-associated hydrolases](http://www.uniprot.org/uniprot/?query=taxonomy%3A%22Ciliophora+%5B5878%5D%22+AND+ec%3A3.*&sort=score) returns 1,691 records.

+## ...and where the hell are the virii?
+Already far outside the scope of what I wanted to read up on, I'll save you and myself the history of viral classification schemes and the varying opinions still around today.
+Suffice to say this is unsurprisingly another topic that the community at large has not reached an agreement on.
+Virii are typically excluded from the "tree of life" and to many are "non-cellular life" (often explained due to their inability to replicate on their own -- they must hijack a cell's machinery to do it for them) and thus have no place in the tree.
+Some argue that as evidence points to Viruses co-existing with organisms throughout evolutionary history they deserve representation as a supergroup or domain of their own[^2], indeed viruses are a significant contributor to genetic diversity via their role in horizontal gene transfer (transferring genes from one organism to another (regardless of species) without 'traditional' reproduction).

+Ultimately whether a virus is truly alive or not is somebody else's problem, they still possess sequence data and that has to be organised somewhere.
+The NCBI database has chosen  around this by adding a top-level taxonomic entry for "Viruses" with a structure beneath that appears to follow or emulate the **Baltimore Classification** system; where virii are organised in to one of seven classes based on how they store their genome and their mode of transcription.

 ## Conclusion
 The protozoa have had a long and muddled history and my bet is they will continue to do so as further comparative phylogenomics studies are completed.
 It's worth noting that phylogenomics